 Single Genome Amplification Services include consultation and hands-on training for investigators who are interested in amplifying single templates of their pathogen (e.g., HIV/SIV, HCV, Plasmodium, bacteria) of interest without the risk of PCR artifacts.
 This service is offered by Dr. Frederic Bibollet-Ruche and Dr. Beatrice Hahn.

-Reservoir Analysis Services.
-Several experimental therapeutic strategies are being designed to reduce the active, functional HIV reservoir to a point where the host immune system may effectively maintain virologic control in the absence of antiretroviral therapy (ART).
-Progress in this direction is dependent on valid and useful measurements of the persistent HIV reservoir in vivo, its composition, size, and potential for recrudescence.
+Reservoir Analysis Services Several experimental strategies are being designed to reduce HIV reservoirs to a point where the host immune system may effectively maintain virologic control in the absence of antiretroviral therapy (ART).
+Progress in this direction is dependent on validated and feasible measurements of the persistent HIV reservoir in vivo, including its composition, size, and potential for recrudescence.
 The core offers several robust and sensitive molecular biology-based assays to measure cellular and tissue HIV reservoirs.
 These assays are offered to the CFAR investigators to support the various HIV cure research initiatives.

 Current assays developed to measure HIV reservoirs’ size assess different aspects of the HIV provirus and its functionality; therefore, they produce divergent results.
 It is essential to carefully consider the advantages and drawbacks of each assay.
 It is also important to understand what each assay measures and how to interpret its results.
 In addition to assays themselves, the Core provides consultation and guidance on selection of assays for investigators’ individual needs.
 In this table (see link below), the Penn CFAR Virus and Reservoirs Core summarizes each assay and indicates these assays’ availability as a core service.